-So how to stiffen Polymer Clay?
-In short, there are several ways to stiffen Polymer Clay.
-Cooling the clay will make it firm again.
-If the clay is left out in the air it will also get stiffer again.
+To make polymer clay stiff again you can cool the clay or leave it out in the air.
 Soft Polymer Clay can also be mixed with stiffer clay to make it workable again.
-You can also place your clay between two pieces of paper and apply some pressure to it after a few hours it will be stiff again.
+You can also place your clay between two pieces of paper and apply some pressure to it, after a few hours it will be stiff again.

 As mentioned above, there are several ways to stiffen Polymer clay.

 The most common reason for very soft polymer clay is heat.
 When your Polymer clay was exposed to a very warm environment for too long it will become very soft and sometimes even sticky (Polymer Clay can not really dry out though).
 If that happened to you, then simply cool your clay down again to make it stiff.

 You can either put your Polymer Clay in a Fridge for a few minutes or you can also try to make the space where you work a little colder to avoid soft polymer clay.

 If you kneaded your clay for a very long time, then your clay may have become very soft as well.
 To get your clay back to a workable state you can simply use clay of the same kind, that you didn´t work with yet, and mix it with the soft clay.
 This will make the clay a little harder again.

 The last option is leaching your clay.
 This is only recommended to do if none of the other methods worked, because it may end up making your clay brittle.
 If you overuse this method your clay may also not harden properly after you baked it.
 So only use it as a last resort!